robin-thomas/zenith/README.md

 The targeting details are stored in SxT tables.

-Currently we support the below targeting options are:
+Currently we support the below targeting options:
 - Wallet age more than 1 day, 1 week, 1 month
 - Wallet activity more than 1 transaction, 5 transactions, 10 transactions
 - Wallet balance more than 0.1 MATIC, 1 MATIC, 10 MATIC